 Irish companies will soon be required to publish data on their gender pay gap – and that’s a hugely positive development

-But everyone benefits when the gender pay gap is minimised.
 Companies experience higher productivity, engagement and morale.
 Employee retention improves, and brands save on the cost of new hires.
 Now Irish companies with 250 employees or more need to publish and provide justification for their gender pay gap.
 This includes pay and bonuses.
-The requirement was made law in July this year, and is likely to be implemented from early 2022.
+The requirement was made law in July this year and is likely to be implemented in early 2022.
 The new law in Ireland means companies need to start collating and analysing their employee data, marrying their report with a plan of action, and continuing to minimise the gender pay gap.

 Fortunately, four years of reporting in Britain has given way to a whole host of best practices and lessons from which to learn.
 Reporting your gender pay gap is a valuable learning experience, but if you really want to reap the rewards of a diverse and fairly paid workforce, you need to build a strategy based on the data.

 After the first year of reporting in Britain, the CIPD, the professional body for human resources, found that 29 per cent of respondents hadn’t made – and had no intention of making – any changes to pay in light of the gender pay gap reporting.
 And of the organisations sampled, only 10 per cent had taken action after publishing their pay gap.
 Irish businesses will be required to justify their pay gap.
 This requires a deeper analysis of the data.
 Companies will have to look inwards and address the structural and social issues within their business that have led to inequalities.
 It’s a valuable exercise; businesses can pinpoint where their gender pay gap stems from, which makes designing processes and systems to mitigate the disparities far easier.